 Athletic Training Mission Statement

-- Students will competently perform the role of an entry-level athletic as outlined by the NATA and BOC while incorporating faith into vocational practice.
+Outcome 1: Students will competently perform the role of an entry-level athletic trainer in the five domains of athletic training.

 - Collaborate with other allied health care professionals

-- Student will demonstrate that each individual is unique in terms of anatomic, physiologic, emotional, social, and spiritual dimensions.
+Outcome 2: Students will demonstrate that each individual is unique in terms of anatomic, physiologic, emotional, social and spiritual dimensions.

-- Students will develop lifelong learning and professional development.
+Outcome 4: students will develop lifelong learning and professional development